frhrdr/vrnn/README.md

 - test 48 setup zdim = 10

-- test 49 binary gauss with zdim = 10 - decent results, but
+- test 49 binary gauss with zdim = 10 - decent results, but binary output doesn't seem to work all that well

-, next run try zdim = 2
+- test 50 as 49 but with zdim = 2 and biases for dist params

 -